How Tesla weathered global supply chain issues that knocked rivals

 Tesla also increased vehicle prices to address higher costs, including "expedite costs" for parts.
 American consumers have to wait for seven months if they order a Model Y version, whose prices went up 18% last year.

-Tesla designs more hardware and writes more software than many rivals, who rely on auto suppliers' efforts.
+Tesla designs more hardware and writes more software than many rivals, which rely on auto suppliers.
 Musk has called the company "absurdly vertically integrated compared to other auto companies."

 "We design circuit boards by ourselves, which allow us to modify their design quickly to accommodate alternative chips like powerchips," a Tesla insider said.